 - 1. Current through primary winding of transformer TRANS1 energizes the 24-volt control circuit. - 2.
-To simulate a mechanical call for cooling from the wall thermostat, place a jumper across terminals R and Y1 of terminal block TB1. - UNIT WITH ECONOMIZER OPTION: The compressor circuit is interlocked through terminals 3 and 4 of the economizer module.
-If the outdoor air enthalpy (temperature and humidity) is not suitable for cooling, the economizer terminals will be closed permitting compressor to be energized.
+To simulate a mechanical call for cooling from the wall thermostat, place a jumper across terminals R and Y of terminal block TB1.
+The cooling is energized when the room temperature is above the thermostat set-point for cooling.
+The thermostat makes R to Y. - UNIT WITH ECONOMIZER OPTION: The compressor circuit is interlocked through terminals 1 and 4 of the economizer module.
+If the outdoor air enthalpy (temperature and humidity) is not suitable for cooling, the economizer terminals will be closed permitting compressor to be energized. - 4.
+The blower contactor closes its contacts provide power to the supply fan motor.